Bantu peoples of South Africa: Democratic dispensation

 A non-racial system franchise known as Cape Qualified Franchise was adhered to from year 1853 in the Cape Colony and the early years of the Cape Province which was later gradually restricted, and eventually abolished, under various National Party and United Party governments.
 It qualified practice of a local system of multi-racial suffrage.
 The early Cape constitution which later became known as the Cape Liberal tradition.

 When the Cape's political system was severely weakened, the movement survived as an increasingly liberal, local opposition against the Apartheid government of the National Party.
 In the fight against Apartheid, African majority took the lead in the struggle, as effective allies the remaining Cape liberals against the growing National Party, engaged to a degree in collaboration and exchange of ideas with the growing African liberation movements, especially in the early years of the struggle.
 This is seen through the non-racial values that were successfully propagated by the political ancestors of the African National Congress, and that came to reside at the centre of South Africa's post-Apartheid Constitution.

 The year 1994 saw the first democratic election in South Africa, the majority of the population, Black South Africans, participating in political national elections for the first time in what ceremonially ended the Apartheid era and also being the first time a political party in South Africa getting legitimately elected as government.
-The day was ideally hailed as Freedom day and the beginning of progress to the conclusion of Black South Africans existential struggle that began with European colonization in the South African region.
+The day was ideally hailed as Freedom Day and the beginning of progress to the conclusion of Black South Africans existential struggle that began with European colonisation in the South African region.

 As a consequence of Apartheid policies, black Africans are regarded as a race group in South Africa.
 These groups (blacks, whites, Coloureds and Indians) still tend to have a strong racial identities, and to classify themselves, and others, as members of these race groups and the classification continues to persist in government policy, to an extent, as a result of attempts at redress such as Black Economic Empowerment and Employment Equity.

-Ethnic partitioning
+Ethnic groups

 African – ethnic or racial reference in South Africa is a synonym to Black South Africans.
 It is also used to refer to expatriate Black people from other African countries who are in South Africa.

 South Africa's Bantu language speaking communities are roughly classified into four main groups: Nguni, Sotho–Tswana, Vhavenda and Shangana–Tsonga, with the Nguni and Basotho-Tswana being the largest groups, as follows: